AFP Clinical Answers

 According to the American Academy of Pediatrics, blood pressure (BP) should be measured yearly in patients three years and older.
 It should be measured at every visit for patients who are obese; have renal disease, diabetes mellitus, or a history of aortic obstruction or coarctation; or are taking medications associated with elevated BP.
 Ambulatory BP monitoring should be performed in the setting of suspected white coat hypertension, elevated category of blood pressure for at least one year, or with stage 1 hypertension at three separate office visits.
 The goal of treatment in children should be to reduce systolic and diastolic BP to less than the 90th percentile and less than 130/80 mm Hg in those 13 years and older.

-Do written action plans for self-management of COPD reduce the severity
+Do written action plans for self-management of COPD reduce the severity of acute exacerbations?

 Copyright © 2019 by the American Academy of Family Physicians.